 The Office of Deaf Services is responsible for developing and implementing programs that meet the linguistic and cultural needs of consumers who are deaf or hard of hearing.
 Deaf Services work to ensure that communication barriers are eliminated.
 Services are designed to be affirmative, supportive, and culturally competent.

 The Office of Mental Illness Community Programs serves as the primary liaison between the department and community mental health providers.
+This office manages all aspects of mental health treatment by interacting with community providers.
+Coordination of mental health services includes ensuring quality programs exist for our priority populations of adults with Serious Mental Illness (SMI).
 This office ensures quality standards are met, the flow of funds and services are efficient, and requirements attached to federal funds are in place.

-The Office of Substance Abuse Treatment Services manages all aspects of substance use disorder treatment by interacting with community providers.
-Coordination of services includes ensuring quality programs exist for distinct populations such as adolescents, adults, and persons with co-occurring disorders (mental illnesses and substance use disorders).
-This office also manages Opiate replacement therapy and prescribed Medicaid services.
+The Office of Substance Use Treatment Services manages all aspects of substance use disorder treatment by interacting with community providers.
+Coordination of services includes ensuring quality programs exist for distinct populations such as adults, and persons with co-occurring disorders (mental illnesses and substance use disorders).
+This office also manages opioid treatment programs and prescribed Medicaid services.